Contrastive losses as generalized models of global epistasis: Results

 The importance of this result for understanding global epistasis is that applying a nonlinearity to a dense vector will often have the effect of concentrating the vector on a smaller number of values.
-This can most easily be seen for convex nonlinearities like the exponential shown in Fig \ref{fig:exact_recovery}a, but is also true of many other nonlinearities (see \ref{sec:more_uncertainty} for additional examples).
-If this concentration in the fitness domain is sufficiently extreme, then the epistatic representation of the fitness function, $\bm{\beta}$, must be dense in order to satisfy Eq. \eqref{eq: uncertainty_principle}.
-Fig \ref{fig:incomplete_sims}a demonstrates the uncertainty principle by showing how the entropy in the fitness and epistatic domains decrease and increase, respectively, as more extreme nonlinearities are applied to a sparse latent fitness function.
+This can most easily be seen for convex nonlinearities like the exponential shown in Fig. \ref{fig:exact_recovery}a, but is also true of many other nonlinearities (see Theorem \ref{thm:rich_get_richer} in \ref{sec:entropy_theory} for a sufficient condition for a nonlinearity to decrease entropy in the fitness domain and \ref{sec:more_uncertainty} for additional experiments demonstrating the uncertainty principle).
+If this concentration in the fitness domain is sufficiently extreme, then the epistatic representation of the fitness function, $\bm{\beta}$, must be dense in order to satisfy Eq.\eqref{eq: uncertainty_principle}.
+Fig. \ref{fig:incomplete_sims}a demonstrates the uncertainty principle by showing how the entropy in the fitness and epistatic domains decrease and increase, respectively, as more extreme nonlinearities are applied to a sparse latent fitness function.

 The uncertainty principle quantifies how global epistasis affects a fitness function by preventing a sparse representation in the epistatic domain.
 From a CS perspective, this has direct implications for modeling the fitness function from incomplete data.
 In particular, if we were to model the fitness function using CS techniques such as LASSO regression with the Graph Fourier basis as the representation, then it is well known that the number of noiseless data points required to perfectly estimate the function scales as $\mathcal{O}(S \log N)$ where $S$ is the sparsity of the signal in a chosen representation and $N$ is the total size of the signal in the representation \citep{Candes2006}.
 Therefore, when using these techniques, fitness functions affected by global epistasis will require more data to effectively model.
 Notably, the techniques for which these scaling laws apply minimize a MSE loss functions as part of the estimation procedure.
 Although these scaling laws only strictly apply to CS modeling techniques, we hypothesize that the intuition that fitness functions with dense epistatic representations will require more data to train an accurate model with MSE loss, even when using neural network models and SGD training procedures.
 In the next section we present the results of simulations that support this hypothesis by showing that the entropy of the epistatic representation is negatively correlated with the predictive performance of models trained with an MSE loss on a fixed amount of fitness data.
 Further, these simulations show that models trained with the BT loss are robust to the dense epistatic representations produced global epistasis, and converge faster to maximum predictive performance as they are provided more fitness data compared to models trained with an MSE loss.